 Location, location, location!
 Few coastal holiday resorts can match Sandhills, sitting neatly at the point where picturesque Christchurch Harbour meets the Mudeford seafront.

 Operated by Park Holidays, Sandhills has over recent years made the transition to become one of the more tranquil parks of its type.
-We like the fact that the Bolt Hole is sited in one of the wooded parts of the site yet is still only a short walk from the seafront.
+We like the fact that Sea Breeze is sited in one of the wooded parts of the site yet is still only a short walk from the seafront.

 The park has a heated outdoor pool and toddlers pool operating between April and the end of October and enjoying lifeguard supervision.
 The park has invested in stylish poolside furniture to create a relaxing atmosphere.
 From there, it’s a few steps into the bar and clubroom for refreshments.